updatecli/website/content/en/blog/2025/10/golang.md

 Each time Updatecli runs with this config, it will check for updates to your Go modules (except the ignored one) and propose changes via a PR.

-Wether your run Updatecli in CI or locally, the result is the same.
+Whether your run Updatecli in CI or locally, the result is the same.
 You can preview changes with `updatecli diff` and apply them with `updatecli apply`.

 #### More ignore/only examples